Introduction to Community Care

 The Scottish case of McGregor v South Lanarkshire Council involved a successful challenge to a waiting list for residential care funding.
 In consequence, prior to the decision in the Northern Ireland case of Hanna v Craigavon and Banbridge HSST, several waiting list cases in Northern Ireland had been settled before court action had been initiated.
 However, the High Court in the Hanna case found that the operation of a waiting list system for beds in residential accommodation (due to resources issues) was appropriate.
 With regard to the particular facts of the case, a delay of seven months in failing to ensure Ms Hanna’s discharge from hospital to a residential home (when there was no medical reason for her to remain) was found not to be unreasonable.

 Assessment of risk is paramount.
 It is therefore imperative that the risk to not having the service right away is identified and forms the basis of the decision to place that person on a waiting list and not the type of service required.
-The risk factor was highlighted by Mr Justice McCloskey in the McClean decision.
+The importance of carrying out risk assessments was highlighted by Mr Justice McCloskey in the McClean decision.

 A person who has been placed on a waiting list for a service and who feels that there has been excessive delay can also make a complaint to the Ombudsman on the grounds of maladministration.
 This has already happened on numerous occasions in England.